There are a few ways to run automation with PractiTest.

 This way, you get a clear picture of the testing (manual and automated) within PractiTest.

 Make use of Practitest’s API in order to generate the automation you need.

-- Can be run automatically -> whether via a cron task, or when you commit, depends on your needs and configuration
+- Can be run automatically -> whether via a cron task or when you commit, depending on your needs and configuration.

-- Define the results you want for your report - Generate reports and dashboard for all your testing types in one place
+- Define the results you want for your report - Generate reports and dashboards for all your testing types in one place.

 - Works everywhere in every language, just update us with a simple POST command.

 - CONS: your code needs to update PractiTest in your code.

 Step by step guide for working with automation: